Jayanta Narayan Choudhury

 Jayanto Narayan Choudhury (born 5 May 1955), also known as Jayanta Narayan Choudhury or J N Choudhury (Assamese: জয়ন্ত নাৰায়ন চৌধুৰী) is a 1978 batch (31RR) IPS officer of Assam-Meghalaya cadre.

 Choudhury served as the Director of National Security Guard (NSG), India from 22 January 2014 to 31 May 2015.

 Post retirement from the National Security Guard, the GAIL(India) Limited appointed Jayanto Narayan Choudhury as the company's Independent Director.

 Early life and education

 Jayanta Narayan Choudhury was born on 5 May 1955.
-Choudhury's father was an Indian Army jawan, and so he had to travel several places in his childhood along with his family.
+Choudhury's father was an Indian Army officer, and so he had to travel several places in his childhood along with his family.
 Though he was born in Lucknow, he was brought up in Nalbari of Assam.
 Choudhury's journey in childhood continued from Lucknow to Nalbari and Shillong.
 He had his basic educations in Darjeeling, Shillong, and Ajmer.